 Twin ‘Wide Screen’ Data Projectors with dual, off or separate source selection from Touch control panel.
 Remote HD camera and 4K BluRay/DVD player.

 NB.
-Extra step required on panel to send the selected source to each screen(L/R Projector screens), Audio also needs to be routed as required(Send to speakers).
-Camera controls[record] and feed to Panopto requires a projector to be selected and mic/s to be un-muted!
+Extra step required on panel to Send the selected source to each screen(L/R Projector screens), Audio also needs to be routed as required(Send to speakers).
+Camera button[Record] feed to Panopto also requires a projector to be selected and mic/s to be un-muted!

 Room lighting can be controlled from the touch panel and the light switch on right of inner door, Scene 4 is front row lights OFF.
 ‘In Use‘ switch on left hand SIDE of lectern.13A power & network outlets(not activated) by audience seats.

 DDA Lectern available.